johnjago/awesome-uncopyright/README.md

 ## Blogs
   - [ARIHERZOG](http://ariherzog.com/) - Digital, political, and minimal.
   - [Art of Living Slowly](http://www.artoflivingslowly.com/uncopyright) - Meditation and personal transformation.
-  - [Awesci](http://awesci.com/uncopyright/) - Compendium of awe eliciting and entertaining articles mixed with Science-101s for curious minds to waste time sensibly.
+  - [Awesci](http://awesci.com/uncopyright/) - Awe eliciting and entertaining articles mixed with Science-101s for curious minds to waste time sensibly.
   - [Billy Shih](http://www.billyshih.com/uncopyright/) - The blog of a web developer at Full Circle.
   - [Brian Gardner](http://briangardner.com/uncopyright/) - There are way too many blogs and websites around that skim the surface of life, and this my attempt at doing it the right way.
   - [Char Bit](http://charb.it/uncopyright/) - A journey through software development.